-- Recruit and retain qualified individuals to contribute to the Company's overall success through service as members of the Board of Directors, recognizing the global nature of the Company; - Align the interests of directors with those of Shareholders over the long term; and - Offer competitive compensation by positioning director compensation at or slightly above the median of director compensation paid by companies in the Company's peer group.
+- recruit and retain qualified individuals to contribute to the Company's overall success through service as members of the Board of Directors, recognizing the global nature of the Company; - align the interests of directors with those of Shareholders over the long term; and - offer competitive compensation by positioning director compensation at or slightly above the median of director compensation paid by companies in the Company's peer group.

-The total compensation package for non-management directors currently consists of annual cash and equity retainers and attendance fees.
+The total compensation package for non-management directors currently consists of annual cash and equity retainers and meeting attendance fees.
 The NCG Committee believes these components appropriately compensate directors and align their interests with those of Shareholders.

-HIGHLIGHTS IN 2020
+HIGHLIGHTS IN 2021

-- Effective July 1, 2020 through December 31, 2020, the Board reduced the annual cash retainer component of director compensation by 10%, in light of market conditions and in parallel with the 10% reduction to executive base pay; - All directors meet or exceed the minimum share ownership requirements; - As of March 2, 2021 (see "Board of Director Compensation Share Ownership Guidelines" for details); and - Seven of the ten directors eligible to receive director compensation elected to receive 100% of their compensation in the form of DSUs in 2020.
+- Effective July 1, 2020 through December 31, 2020, the Board reduced the annual cash retainer component of director compensation by 10%, in light of market conditions and in parallel with the 10% reduction to executive base pay.
+In February 2021, the Board extended this 10% director compensation reduction, effective January 1, 2021 through December 31, 2021, subject to review throughout 2021.
+In light of improved market conditions and the global economy, the Board removed the 10% reduction effective July 1, 2021.
+See "Annual Cash and Equity Retainers and Meeting Fees" later in this section for further information. - All directors meet or exceed, or are on pace to meet or exceed, the minimum share ownership requirements. - Six of the eleven directors eligible to receive director compensation elected to receive 100% of their compensation in the form of DSUs in 2021.